intelligentnode/IntelliNode/IntelliNode/README.md

 IntelliNode is the ultimate tool to integrate with the latest language models and deep learning frameworks using **javascript**.
 The library provides intuitive functions for sending input to models like ChatGPT, WaveNet and Stable diffusion, and receiving generated text, speech, or images.
 With just a few lines of code, you can easily access the power of cutting-edge AI models to enhance your projects.

 # Latest Updates
-- Add Mistral AI models as chatbot providers (a rubost mixer open-source models).
+- Add Mistral SMoE model as a chatbot provider (open source mixture of experts).
 - Update the chatbot to augment answers with your documents, allowing for a multi-model agent approach.
 - Update Openai with DALL·E 3 vision, speech, and ChatGPT functions (automation).
 - Improve Llama v2 chat speed and support llama code models. 🦙